MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning: Experiments

 \subsection{Analysis of Node Clustering Results.}

-To comprehensively evaluate and compare the spatial distribution of the low-dimensional vectors obtained by each model, we fed the low-dimensional node embeddings into the k-means clustering model to conduct node clustering experiment.
-In the experiment, the number of clusters is set to be the same as the node category of each dataset.
-We choose NMI and ARI, which are the commonly used standard evaluation protocols in clustering tasks, as the evaluation metrics.
-NMI will penalize clustering results with a larger number of clusters, so it can solve the problem of higher results when the number of clusters is consistent with the number of samples, and the evaluation results are more objective.
-ARI has a wider range of values, which is [-1,1], and it can also solve the problem of higher results when the number of clusters is the same as the number of samples.
+To comprehensively evaluate and compare the spatial distribution of the low-dimensional vectors obtained by each model, we fed the low-dimensional node embeddings into the k-means clustering model to conduct a node clustering experiment.
+In the experiment, the number of clusters was set to be the same as the node category of each dataset.
+We chose NMI and ARI which are the commonly used standard evaluation protocols in clustering tasks as evaluation metrics.

 The results of node clustering experiments are shown in Table 4.
-It can be seen that on all datasets, the MHNF model proposed in this paper consistently outperforms the baseline methods by a large margin.
-The results show that the node representation obtained by the MHNF method has good support for the node clustering task.
-At the same time, similar to the results in the node classification experiment, the results of GNN models (GCN, GAT, HAN and MHNF) are significantly comparative to traditional network embedding models (Deepwalk and Metapath2Vec), further verifying the powerful representation ability of GNN architectures.
+The MHNF model consistently outperforms the baseline methods by a large margin, except for being slightly worse than GTN on the IMDB and ACM datasets.
+It is worth noting that GTN achieves its performance using more than 10 times the number of parameters and FLOPs than MHNF.
+The performance of GTN on the DBLP dataset shows a catastrophic drop.
+We suspect the possible reason is it's overfocusing on the node classification task (the target task of the training phase), which affects its performance on node clustering.
+Compared with GTN, MHNF consistently achieves competitive performance on node clustering and node classification tasks.
+This indicates that the node representation learned by MHNF has better generality for different downstream tasks.
+At the same time, similar to the results in the node classification experiment, the results of heterogeneous GNNs (such as HAN, GTN, HGT, MAGNN, and MHNF.) are very comparable to homogeneous GNNs (GCN and GAT), further verifying the powerful representation ability of heterogeneous GNNs.